 |Jordan Anderson||Cooter HS (2012)||Three Rivers College|

-|Brady Wright||Anna Jonesboro HS (2012)||Rend Lake College|
+|Brady Wright||Anna Jonesboro HS (2012)||Rend Lake College/Southest Mo State|

-|Jonathon Lynch||Notre Dame HS (2012)||Lyon College|
+|Jonathon Lynch||Notre Dame HS (2012)||Lyons College|

 |Andy Lack||Kennett HS (2011)||Southeast Missouri State|